jewettaij/visfd/doc/doc_filter_mrc.md

 close holes in the surface using programs like *meshlab* or *PoissonRecon*.

-*(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments currently have no effect unless the "-planar" argument was also supplied.
-  -andrew 2019-3-04)*

-### -cts *threshold*
-### -ctn *threshold*
-### -cvs *threshold*
-### -cvn *threshold*

-The *-cts*, *-ctn*, *-cvs*, *-cvn* arguments determine how similar the orientations of each voxel must be in order for a pair of neighboring voxels to be merged into the same cluster (ie. the same membrane or same filament).
-Threshold values in the range from 0 to 1 are supported.
-A *-threshold* value of 0.707 ≈ cos(45°) and corresonds to a 45 degree difference between orientations of neighboring voxels.
-In that case, neighboring voxels pointing in directions which differ by more than 45° will be assigned to different clusters (membranes).
-This is the default behavior.  (-andrew 2019-3-04)

-Most of the time, *-cts*, *-ctn*, *-cvs*, *-cvn* arguments can be omitted.
-The difference in meaning between these 4 arguments will be ellaborated on in the future.
-For now it is safe to set them all equal to the same value, or omit them entirely since the default value of 0.707 works well in most cases (-andrew 2019-3-04).

 ### -must-link  *file_name.txt*

 If the "**-connect**" argument fails, you can manually force